jcobsntos/ai-resume-analyzer/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the AI capabilities
+- Hugging Face for providing free AI capabilities
 - The React and Node.js communities for excellent tools
 - Contributors and testers who helped improve the application